elastic/ecs/docs/about.md

 ### What is the difference between the two notations?

-Ingesting `user.firstname` and `user.lastname` is identical to ingesting the following JSON:
+Ingesting `user.firstname: Nicolas` and `user.lastname: Ruflin` is identical to ingesting the following JSON:

 ```
 "user": {